 - Petroleum geologists find hydrocarbons by analysing subsurface structures with geological and geophysical methods.

 - Reservoir engineers work to optimise production of oil and gas via proper well placement, production levels and enhanced oil recovery techniques.
 They use computer simulations to assist in the identification of risks and to make forecasts on reservoir potential.

 - Production engineers manage the interface between the reservoir and the well through tasks such as perforations, sand control, artificial lift, downhole flow control and downhole monitoring equipment.
 They also select surface equipment that separates the produced fluids (oil, natural gas and water).

 - Drilling engineers manage the technical aspects of drilling both production and injection wells.
 They work in multidisciplinary teams alongside other engineers, scientists, drilling teams and contractors.

 Your specific tasks will vary depending on your role, but may include:

 - liaising with geoscientists, production and reservoir engineers and commercial managers to interpret well-logging results and predict production potential

 - compiling detailed development plans of reservoir performance using mathematical models

-- selecting optimal tubing size and suitable equipment in the well for different functions
+- selecting suitable equipment in the well for different functions

 - designing the completion - the part of the well that communicates with the reservoir rock and fluids